 Still, the install-yourself systems vary widely.
 The all-in-one units typically come with a built-in camera while the accessory-based kits tend to offer cameras a la carte, as an optional add-on after your initial purchase.
 The related apps differ too.
 Some have live streaming, while others record a clip only when they detect motion.
 Some have local storage options, while others save footage to a cloud server.
+And some offer free cloud storage, while others charge a fee.
 Archos Smart Home Starter Pack Archos' $250 (£200 in the UK, Australian availability not yet announced) Smart Home Starter Pack has an Android tablet-hub, various motion and temperature sensors and two small, battery-powered cameras.